nullivex/ah-wiki/core/Development-Mode.md

 ## Development Mode

-Development mode, when enabled, will poll for changes in your actions and tasks, and reload them on the fly.
+Development mode, when enabled, will poll for changes in your actions, tasks and initializers, and reload them on the fly.

 - this uses fs.watchFile() and will not work on all OSs / file systems.
 - new files won't be loaded in, only existing files when the app was booted will be monitored
 - as deleting a file might crash your application, we will not attempt to re-load deleted files
-- if you have changed the `task.frequency` of a periodic task, you will the old timer value will be in use until the event fires at least once after the change
+- if you have changed the `task.frequency` of a periodic task, you will continue to use the old value until the task fires at least once after the change
 - changing `config.js`, initializers, or servers, will attempt to do a "full" reboot the server rather than just reload that component.

 #### Don't use this in production!